thaibault/weboptimizer/readme.md

     ...

-For all available configuration possibilities please have a look at the **package.json** file in this project since these values a extended on runtime.
+For all available configuration possibilities please have a look at the **package.json** file in this project since these values will be extended on runtime.

-Additionally its even possible to overwrite any value on runtime via a complete generic command line interface: The last argument should evaluate to a javaScript object witch will be used as source for extending the default behavior.
-Any JavaScript will be supported:
+Additionally its even possible to overwrite any value on runtime via a complete generic command line interface: The last argument should evaluate to a javaScript object which will be used as source for extending the default behavior.
+Any javaScript will be supported:

     #!JSON